 What to Do

 Trekking in the highlands: Peru's Andean range has long attracted lovers of the great outdoors, and trekking is by far the most popular activity.
-There are numerous multi-day opportunities to choose from other than Machu Picchu; check out a list of the Best 10 Treks in Peru.
-As for shorter hikes, here is a list of the Best Day Hikes in the Sacred Valley near Cusco.
+Other than Machu Picchu, there are numerous multiday opportunities to choose from; check out a list of the Best 10 Treks in Peru.
+As for shorter hikes, here is a list of the Best Day Hikes in the Sacred Valley near Cusco

 Biking & rafting: With great weather in the mountains this time of year, there are plenty of options for combining these activities, like this two-week option in Southern Peru.

 River cruise in the Amazon: A more relaxing option is to enjoy Peru's wild jungle, via its rivers and waterways.
-Here's a list of the best river cruises ranging from 2 to 12 days.
+Here's a list of the best river cruises from 2-12 days.

-The Festival of the Sun: Held on the winter solstice each year, this is the greatest of Inca festivals in Cusco attracting thousands of Peruvians and visitors.
+The Festival of the SunCusco.
+Held on the winter solstice each year, this is the greatest of Inca festivals in Cusco, attracting thousands of Peruvians and visitors.
 Towns in the Amazon also celebrate this day.
 For example, on the eve of the actual holiday, Iquitos celebrates with dancing, feasting, and cockfights through the night.

-Semana de Andinismo: Mountaineering aficionados descend on Huaraz to celebrate the Andes with hikes, rock climbing, paragliding, skiing, and concerts.
+Semana de Andinismo, Huaraz.
+Mountaineering aficionados descend on Huaraz to celebrate the Andes with hikes, rock climbing, paragliding, skiing, and concerts.

-Inti Raymi: The main event of the celebrations for the month of Cusco evoke the splendor of the Inca religious ceremonies.
-The staging begins in the Qoricancha, continuing in the main square of the city and ending on the esplanade of Sacsayhuaman.
-The central role is performed by the Inca.
+Inti RaymiCusco.
+The main event of the celebrations for the month of Cusco evokes the splendor of the Inca religious ceremonies.
+The staging begins in the Qoricancha, continues in the city's main square, and ends on the esplanade of Sacsayhuaman.
+The Inca performed the central role.

 More Helpful Information